mrdrivingduck/kismet-Jclient/README.md

 # kismet-Jclient
-🌉 A Java client for Kismet REST API.
+🌉 A Java client for Kismet RESTful API.

 Created by : Mr Dk.